 You get three modes: fundamental, harmonic, and mix.
 The fundamental mode sustains the original note played by the string.
 The harmonic mode sustains the natural harmonic of the string.
 The mix mode sustains both the fundamental and the harmonic.

 The sustainiac pickup has a switch to turn it on or off, and a potentiometer to adjust the intensity of the sustain.

 We actually loved the Sustainiac.
 The possibilities of mad squeals and endless dive bombs make it extremely fun to use, to the point that it’s more than just a metal player’s swank.
 Just make sure the guitar tuning and intonation is spot on.

-Yes, the pickup needs precise tuning to be able to produce desirable results, it’s nothing exhilarating otherwise.
+Yes, the pickup needs precise tuning to be able to produce desirable results.
+It’s nothing exhilarating otherwise.
 This is something you need to remember at all times, especially when using a fixed bridge.

-The Sustainiac makes it so easy to achieve those infinite sustain leads as compared to other methods.
-It gives a more controllable and predictable feedback that helps achieve those tones at regular volumes while saving your hearing.
+The Sustainiac makes it so easy to achieve those infinite sustain leads compared to other methods.
+It gives more controllable and predictable feedback that helps achieve those tones at regular volumes while saving your hearing.

 The results are interesting with clean tones as well, where you can get magical ambient sounds analogous to a big hall reverb.

 However, that faded away quicker than we expected.